jup-ag/space-station/guides/6-how-lo-work.md

 ## Jupiter Limit Order

-Jupiter Limit Order provides the easiest way to place limit orders in Solana, offering a wide selection of token pairs.
+Jupiter Limit Order provides the easiest way to place limit orders in Solana, offering the widest selection of token pairs and leveraging all the available liquidity across the whole Solana.
 With Jupiter Limit Order, you have the flexibility to buy or sell any token pair according to your specified price limit.

 -----